Los Alamos National LaboratoryEngineering Institute

 • machine learning

-In most cases the students will apply the material presented in these tutorials to their projects.
-Professional development lectures cover applying to graduate school and graduate fellowships.
+In most cases the students will apply the materials presented in these lectures to their projects.
+A professional development seminar series covers topics such as applying to graduate school and graduate fellowships, technical reporting, and giving effective presentations.

 Compensation